Am I the Right Fit For You?

 I’ve known since the 8th grade that I wanted to be a therapist when I “grew up”.
 My friends told me I had a gift for listening and helping, and I was drawn to do so.
 I read Psychology books and took notes for “fun” during my Summer vacations.
 But I believe simply that at the core of who I am, I just want to help other people get past the barriers that block their way and live their best lives.
 I want to see people be successful!

 I am a licensed Marriage & Family Therapist in California (License #82203).
 I have a Bachelor’s of Arts degree in Psychology from Biola University and a Master’s of Arts degree in Counseling Psychology from Trinity College of Graduate Studies.
 I attended grad school while I was newly married and pregnant with my first child, so you know I was committed to my studies.
 And I carry that commitment into my work with clients.
-(I also tell myself that maybe, just maybe, my son learned some good therapeutic stuff by osmosis, while in the womb!)

 I provide Clinical Supervision for Associate Marriage & Family Therapists in training.
 And I am a member of the California Association of Marriage & Family Therapists.
 I utilize several evidence-based theoretical approaches in therapy and integrate a number of models depending on the issues at hand.
 Some of these models include: